phonegap/phonegap-docs/docs/en/edge/cordova/connection/connection.type.md

 connection.type
 ===================

-Checks the active network connection that is being used.
+Checks the currently active network connection.

 Description
 -----------

-This property is a fast way to determine the device's network connection state, and type of connection.
+This property offers a fast way to determine the device's network connection state, and type of connection.

 Supported Platforms
 -------------------